Code-for-All/codeforall.org-concept-2017/_partners/Code-for-Japan/index.md

 ---
-layout: chapter
+layout: partner
 title: Code For Japan
-permalink: chapters/code-for-japan
+permalink: partners/code-for-japan
-chapter: code-for-japan
+partner: code-for-japan
 ---
 “Think together, create together” - We encourage citizens and governments to share ideas and solutions with an open mind for making future cities.
 <!--more-->